 Do you keep track of your passive income vs expense?
 The ratio should improve every year if you hope to reach Financial Independence.

-If you plan to track your passive income, you should consider signing up for Personal Capital to help manage your investment accounts.
+If you plan to track your passive income, consider signing up for Personal Capital to help manage your investment accounts.
 They are very useful and I can get all my passive income data from one site.
 That’s much easier than logging into every brokerage, banks, and retirement account separately.
 It’s a great site for DIY investors.

 Passive income is the key to early retirement.
 This year, Joe is increasing his investment in real estate with CrowdStreet.
 He can invest in projects across the U.S. and diversify his real estate portfolio.
 There are many interesting projects available so sign up and check them out.